arcus/education_modules/git_creation_and_tracking/creation_and_tracking.md

 ***

 ### Understanding the Git workflow

  There were a lot of steps to getting our changes saved in Git!
 You could memorize that sequence of steps, but you will remember them better if you understand what each is doing.

  To get started we will use a metaphor about creating a digital version of a drawing.
 Imagine you are working on an art project that involves creating drawings on paper with pens, pencils, and markers.
 You want to have a record of how this project progresses, and have access to a copier/scanner that can make and save perfect digital copies of your work.

+*IMAGE: stick figure at a desk drawing on piece of paper with a pen.*

  Creating and editing your files on your computer is like drawing on paper at your desk.
 There is a single copy of your work stored on your computer, but no record of the changes you are making.
 You can always create a new file, or take out a new piece of paper, but no record of that new file exists yet.

+*IMAGE: stick figure putting the drawing from the previous picture into a scanner's intake slot.*

  The `git add` command is how you designate what files will be added to the permanent record of your project.
 This step is called **staging**.
 In our art project metaphor, `git add` is putting all the drawings you want a record of into the scanner's intake slot.
 You can stage as many files and folders as you want.

+*IMAGE: stick figure pressing the "SCAN" button on the scanner.*

  There isn't a record of your staged files until you commit them using `git commit`.
 This is like telling the scanner to actually scan all of the staged drawings in its intake slot.
 Note that if you left a drawing on your desk instead of putting it in the scanner, it won't get scanned.
 Now there is a record of this version of your project.
 The same way that the scanner now has a digital record of the current state of your art, Git stores a record of the state of your repository when you commit.